 After Brighton he joined Manchester City.
 He was the top scorer for City in the 1984/85 season.
 He then had a short spell with Oldham Athletic.
 Smith then went to play in Austria with Admira Wacker, and in Switzerland with FC Basel, and he then finished his career back in Scotland with Stirling Albion.

-To book Gordon Smith as the football speaker for your event contact Champions Speakers: the UK’s leading sports speakers’ agency by contacting a booking agent on +44 1509 85 29 27 or via the website.
+To book Gordon Smith as the football speaker for your corporate event, function or conference, simply contact the Champions Speakers agency by emailing firstname.lastname@example.org or by calling a booking agent directly on 0207 1010 553.